sagemath/trac_to_gh/Issue 1127.md

 }
 ```

-Changing assignee from was to craigcitro.
+Changing assignee from @williamstein to @craigcitro.